 It will be possible to switch from the Graduate route into the skilled work route subject to meeting the requirements

-Those who graduate and whose Tier 4 leave expires before the route is introduced will not be eligible
+Those who graduate and whose Student or Tier 4 leave expires before the route is introduced will not be eligible

 This proposal is excellent news for our international students graduating from 2021 and future applicants looking to stay for an additional two years (three in the case of PhD graduates) in the UK post-graduation to look for and /or take up work at any skill level.